-Articulation points or cut vertices are vertices whose removal increases the number of connected components in a graph.
-Similarly, bridges or cut-edges are edges whose removal increases the number of connected components in a graph.
-If the original graph was connected, then the removal of a single articulation point or a single bridge makes it undirected.
+Articuation points or cut vertices are vertices whose removal increases the number of connected components in a graph.
+If the original graph was connected, then the removal of a single articulation point makes it undirected.
 If a graph contains no articulation points, then its vertex connectivity is at least two.

-numeric vector giving the edge IDs of the bridges of the input graph.
+A numeric vector giving the vertex ids of the articulation points of the input graph.